 • Ultimately God will answer prayer one of three ways: No, go or slow.
 Sometimes the answer is no. Sometimes it is yes.
 And sometimes it is go slow, or wait.

 Call to me and I will answer you, and will tell you great and hidden things that you have not known.” — Jeremiah 33:3

 I know I’m missing so many aspects here.
 Forgive me, I’m still a baby on this journey of prayer and have infinity to learn.
 But one thing I am sure of, if you want to hear the voice of God among the chaos of this world, if you want to know his will for your life, you must spend time in a relationship with him.
 And this includes studying his word, feeding yourself constant biblical truth and listening for his quiet voice.

 So, back to my original question: Does prayer make a difference?
 Well, it unlocks access to the wisdom and love and mercy and holiness of the Lord God Almighty himself.
 So yes, it does makes a difference.

 If you’re just starting your prayer journey, here are some resources I find incredibly valuable:

-- Roku channels: I know of at least Greg Laurie and Joyce Meyer channels on Roku.
+Roku channels: I know Greg Laurie, Alistair Begg, Joyce Meyer, Ravi Zacharias and Tony Evans have channels on Roku.
 If you know of more, tell me!
 When I’m in a bad mood or upset, I watch them and hearing God’s word turns me in the right direction.

 Here is a desktop wallpaper I made of as I memorize this verse: